Where is the northern section?

 - A section of the path which runs alongside the busway will be kept open to pedestrians and cyclists throughout the works.
 Cyclists may be required to dismount in places.

-Work to install new perimeter fencing along a section of the busway between the Hains factory and the St Audrey’s Road crossing point in Histon was completed on Wednesday 5 November 2025 and the busway and maintenance track has now reopened.
+Work to install perimeter fencing between the Hains factory and the St Audrey’s Road crossing point was completed in November 2025.

 In August 2025, we announced a lower speed limit on the Guided Busway at Histon.
 Speed limit reduction enables potential risks we have identified with pedestrians crossing the Busway track to be further reduced.
-In advance of the new fencing being installed to separate the busway and the maintenance track along the whole length of the Guided Busway, we will be closing off undesignated crossing points.
+In advance of the new fencing being installed to separate the busway and the maintenance track along the whole length of the Guided Busway, undesignated informal crossing points have been closed with the need for this outlined to residents at public meetings in late 2025.

 Upcoming events